Computable classifications of continuous, transducer, and regular functions: Introduction

 Now we discuss global classifications: whereas we consider the individual points in the space in a local classification problem, here we consider the space as a whole and attempt to characterize the space (or even a class of spaces) within some larger class.
 Fix a uniformly computable list of all linear spaces over $\mathbb{Q}$ and all potential partial computable norms on these spaces.
 This gives us a uniformly computable enumeration of (partial) computable normed linear spaces $B_0, B_1, \ldots$.
 Then the characterization problem for a property $P$ of a separable Banach space is the (complexity of) the index set

 The basic idea comes from computable structure theory, where the method of index sets has become standard; see, e.g., \cite{GK:02, DoMo,KnMcind}.
-A similar approach had been successfully applied in the classes of Polish spaces and Polish groups previously (see \cite{CompComp,NSlocal,Pontr}), but this method is still new for Banach spaces and needs to be further tested and studied.
+A similar approach had been successfully applied in the classes of Polish spaces and Polish groups previously (see \cite{CompComp,NSlocal,Pontr}), but this method is still new for Banach spaces and needs to be investigated.

 For example, suppose we define $P$ to be ``being a Hilbert space".
 Determining whether $\overline{B_i}$ admits an inner product is naively $\Sigma^1_1$, however, it is well known that $\overline{B_i}$ is a Hilbert space if and only if it obeys the parallelogram law, which only has to be checked for points in the dense linear subspace.
 Therefore, its index set is merely $\Pi^0_1$.
 The situation is much more complicated if we consider Lebesgue spaces instead of Hilbert spaces.
 It seems that checking whether $ \overline{B_i} \cong L^p(\Omega)$ requires searching for a real $p$, a measure space $\Omega$, and an isomorphism to $L^p(\Omega)$.
 Nonetheless, Brown, McNicholl and Melnikov~\cite{leb} have recently discovered that Lebesgue spaces admit a local description in terms of a certain new notion of independence.
 This analysis allows us to reduce the complexity of the index set from $\Sigma^1_1$ down to $\Pi^0_3$, a considerable difference.
 As usual, this result can be relativized to any oracle, and therefore they are not restricted to computable Lebesgue spaces.